-The Waterfront Area consists of concentrations of rural residences which have historically been developed along Lake St. Clair and its tributaries.
+The Waterfront Areas are identified as Secondary Settlement Areas and consist of concentrations of rural residences which have historically been developed along Lake St. Clair and its tributaries.
 The Waterfront Area generally reflects the extent of the existing development patterns.
-Expansions to the Waterfront Area are not contemplated within the planning horizon.
-Proposed expansions to the Waterfront Area may only be considered through a comprehensive review.
-Expansions to the Waterfront Area that promote strip development will generally not be permitted where it results in the fragmentation of the Agricultural Area.
+Expansions to the Waterfront Area are not permitted.